Frequently Asked Questions

 - How can I sign up for journalism classes?

-All students wanting to take a course in journalism must meet with a faculty adviser to sign up for courses, except for Introduction to Journalism & Mass Communication, Principles of Advertising, and Principles of Public Relations.
+All students wanting to take a course in journalism must meet with a faculty adviser to sign up for courses, except for Introduction to Media: News, Public Relations and Advertising, Principles of Advertising, and Principles of Public Relations.

 An attempt is made to match journalism advisers with advisees based on faculty teaching area and student interest in the profession.
 Students may select any adviser at any time, however.
-The list of advisees and their advisers is posted on a bulletin board in the department one week prior to the advising week.
 Detailed instructions for advising are posted on the department’s website.

 - May I take more than three journalism courses in one semester?